Annual Writing Contest

 We want this contest experience to be a good one for you, so please take the time to read and follow all the contest rules and requirements.

-Here are the general contest rules, mandatory requirements for entries to qualify for judging, and specific criteria for each type of entry: short story, poem, and comics.
+Here are the general contest rules, mandatory requirements for entries to qualify for judging, and specific requirements for each type of entry category: short story, poem, and comics.

 General Rules